 What does “ethics” mean in journal publishing?

 Being published in a peer-reviewed journal is an essential part of every researcher’s career.
 Benefits to you as the author (and to your funder and institution) come from the work that is done to ensure that every article adheres to certain standards.
 For example, researchers must report their work accurately so that other people can make use of it and apply it.

-We provide guidelines for ethical publishing for authors, reviewers, and journal editors.
+The Taylor & Francis Editorial Policies set out many of the guidelines for ethical publishing which authors should understand and follow.
+There is also ethical guidance for journal editors and peer reviewers.
 Every journal also explains its publishing and peer-review policy on its Aims & Scope page on Taylor & Francis Online.

 Case 1: Authorship

 Every author listed on a journal article should have made a significant contribution to the work reported.
 This could be in terms of research conception or design, or acquisition of data, or the analysis and interpretation of data.
 As an author or co-author, you share responsibility and accountability for the content of your article.

 - Gift (guest) authorship: where someone is added to the list of authors who has not been involved in writing the paper.